jamarju/SD2-E3Dv6-Marlin-v1/README.md

 A version of Arduino022 already setup for this firmware is now available again at: http://www.mediafire.com/?3qy0wjf86a66du8 .

-A version of Arduino 1.03 already setup for this firmware is now available at: .
+A version of Arduino 1.03 already setup for this firmware is now available at: TBA.

 Simply unzip into a folder of your choice.